 Abdominal surgery has 3 main approaches.
-It is mainly performed laparoscopically.
+It is mainly performed laparoscopically, called rectal prolapse laparoscopic surgery or laparoscopic rectopexy.
 Considering that many patients who suffer with rectal prolapse are in the older age-group, laparoscopic surgery is very beneficial for them.
-It leads to much lesser trauma, less pain and an early recovery.
+It leads to much less trauma, less pain and an early recovery.
 The main surgical approaches are listed as under:

 - Reduction of the perineal hernia and closure of the Cul-de-sac (Moschowitz repair)